maximum-ethics/linode-caddy/README.md

 ### Create Personal Access Token on Linode
 https://www.linode.com/docs/products/tools/linode-api/guides/get-access-token/

+"Select All" and choose "No Access" for all permissions, then add "Read/Write" permissions for "Linodes".

 ### Create SSH pub key

 We recommend using ED25519 SSH keys.
 Mozilla has some [guidance for key generation](https://infosec.mozilla.org/guidelines/openssh#key-generation).